qadamcsqueezy/mygit/README.md

   $ mygit push 'initial commit'
 ```

-In this example mygit will take the current directory as the working directory. but make sure that there's no directory with name of your message . otherwise it will be taken as the working directory and the commit message will be the default message.
+In this example mygit will take the current directory as the working directory. but make sure that there's no directory with the name of your message . otherwise it will be taken as the working directory and the commit message will be the default message.

 ```
 Example 4